The future of Lyon College redefined.

 This graduate degree would provide students the opportunity to study in-state and allow graduates to serve the growing need for mental health services across the state and region.
 This would bolster the already strong reputation of our well-known psychology program.

-Growing quickly into one of our most popular majors since its creation two years ago, this program prepares Lyon College students to be part of one of the fastest-growing career fields in the U.S. Students who complete this major are prepared to continue their studies in post-graduate programs such as physical therapy or to pursue our nationally accredited personal trainer and strength and conditioning certifications.
+Growing quickly into one of our most popular majors since its creation a few years ago, this program prepares Lyon College students to be part of one of the fastest-growing career fields in the U.S. Students who complete this major are prepared to continue their studies in post-graduate programs such as physical therapy or to pursue nationally accredited personal trainer and strength and conditioning certifications.

 More than a resource.